A fractional representation approach to the robust regulation problem for MIMO systems: Examples

 where

-are found by using the techniques presented in \cite{CurtainSalamon1986}.
+are found by using the techniques presented in Curtain and Salamon \cite{CurtainSalamon1986}.
 The approximated stability margin with this controller is $-1.70$.
 The transfer function of the stabilizing controller is

-Its left coprime factorization $\Cont_s=X\inv Y$ can be found by using standard methods \cite{OaraVarga1999}.
-Here it is found by using the Matlab function \texttt{lncf}.
+Its left coprime factorization $\Cont_s=X\inv Y$ can be found by using standard methods.\cite{OaraVarga1999} Here it is found by using the Matlab function \texttt{lncf}.
 Only the denominator matrix

-is required.
-Since the plant can be stabilized by a controller having a coprime factorization, it has a coprime factorization and the numerator of the right-coprime factorization needed in the next step is formally given by $N=P(I-C_sP)\inv X\inv$.
+is needed.
+Since the plant can be stabilized by a controller having a coprime factorization, it has a coprime factorization as well and the numerator of the right-coprime factorization needed in the next step is formally given by $N=P(I-C_sP)\inv X\inv$.

 \textbf{Step 3.} Next a robustly regulating controller is constructed for the stable transfer matrix $N$.
 One such controller is given by